Search and Filter

 Who’s Matched Up?
 Access to Same-Race Instructors in Higher Education

-Despite recent evidence on the benefits of same-race instructor matching in K-12 and higher education, research has yet to document the incidence of same-race matching in the postsecondary sector.
-That is, how likely are racially minoritized college students to ever experience an instructor of… more →
+Despite consistent evidence on the benefits of same-race instructor matching in K-12 settings and developing work in higher education, research has yet to conceptualize and document the incidence of same-race matching.
+That is, even if same-race matching produces positive effects, how likely are… more →

 Separate, but Better?
 Measuring School Spending Progressivity and its Association with School Segregation